codespaces-contrib/save-june/README.md

 - **Version control:** Once you've fixed the bug, go ahead and commit and push that change.
 Your git credentials are automatically configured for you 👍

+- **Dev-box-as-code:** Check out the `.devcontainer/devcontainer.json` file to see how this Codespace was configured to be reproducible.

 ---

 If you made it this far, that means that you helped <ins>save June</ins>!
 Go ahead and pat yourself on the back, and take a coffee break.
 You just moved your development environment to the cloud, and that makes you pretty darn awesome 😎